DYNAMAXD/Tacotron2-Implementation/README.md

 ## Deployment

-The project is deployed using
+The project is deployed using:

 - Hugging Face Spaces
 - Gradio